tahmidmalekzoha/travelhosta/REFACTORING_SUMMARY.md

 - ✅ **Functionality intact**: All click handlers and interactions work as before
 - ✅ **Responsive design**: All responsive behaviors maintained

+## No Breaking Changes
+All refactoring was performed without changing the user-facing functionality or visual appearance.
+The components work exactly the same way for users, but are now much more maintainable for developers.

-## Next Steps (Optional Future Improvements)
+## Future Recommendations
-- Consider creating a layout component wrapper
+1. Consider creating a shared `NavigationMenu` component for consistent navigation across the app
+2. Extract font family constants to reduce inline styles
+3. Consider creating a theme system for colors and sizing
-- Add unit tests for the new utility functions
+4. Add unit tests for the refactored components
-- Implement error boundaries for better error handling
-- Add performance monitoring for animations